4-Phenylphenol

 4-Phenylphenol is an organic compound with the formula C6H5\sC6H4OH.
 It is one of three isomers of hydroxybiphenyl.

 Production

 4-Phenylphenol is produced as a byproduct in the conversion of chlorobenzene to phenol with base.
 It can also be obtain by sulfonation of biphenyl to give 4-biphenylsulfonic acid, which can be hydrolyzed.

 Of academic interest, 4-phenylphenol can be obtained from the Suzuki coupling of phenylboronic acid with 4-iodophenol in the presence of 10% palladium on carbon and potassium carbonate.

 Properties

 4-Phenylphenol is a flammable, difficult to ignite, white, scaly solid with a phenol-like odor that is very slightly soluble in water.

+Applications

+Known applications include in the synthesis of paxamate & bitertanol.